eleduck/eleduck-camp/courses/w1/task1.md

 - What do you do in your spare time?
 - What is your short term plan and long term plan?
 - What is important to you in your life?

+My name is Winnie Wen,a front-end development engineer,from WuHan China.WuHan is a stove in the summer and an icehouse in the winter.